tushar-amrit-6/Hosteller-App/README.md

 <h1 align="center">Hosteller App</h1>
  An Andriod Application which aims provides to you a seamless and safe return and stay of the thousands of college students back to their hostels using our tailor made ML model.

+ <h1 align="center">Track-Let's Go Contactless</h1>
+"Want to Stay Safe from the Virus 🦠?
+Going Contactless is the Key.
+Design a contactless alternative for any activity that requires human interaction!"

 <h1 align="center">Features Implemented</h1>